- 1. General Info

 - What are the labor standards?

-With input from the lessons learned during the Portland pilot along with wise advice from stakeholders across the state, Clean Energy Works Oregon has developed important High Road standards and benefits, as well as the strategies and support systems that will help us to achieve these organizational goals and targets.
-Through implementing contractor requirements, incentivizing desired attributes, and providing support for success, Clean Energy Works Oregon will work with local contractors, training providers, and community stakeholders in order to achieve and strengthen the High Road standards across the state.
+Clean Energy Works has developed important High Road standards and benefits, as well as the strategies and support systems that will help us to achieve these organizational goals and targets.
+Through implementing contractor requirements, incentivizing desired attributes, and providing support for success, Clean Energy Works works with local contractors, training providers, and community stakeholders in order to achieve and strengthen the High Road standards across the state.
+Here are the High Road Standards:

 - Local Hire: At least 80% of workers are hired from within 50 miles of the project, or otherwise defined by the local community.